 My kids are always surprising me.
 From their quick wit to their food choices and everything in between.
-As parents we spend hours and hours trying to teach our kids these giant life lessons, keeping our fingers crossed that maybe 10% might sink in.
+I was surprised to learn that two of my kiddos really like artichokes.

 We enjoy artichokes in all of its forms.
 From braised baby artichokes to grilled artichokes to stuffed artichokes, we love them all.
 But the easiest way to enjoy a whole artichoke is to steam it.